 Either way, the wrist rest certainly shouldn’t deter you from considering the Asus ROG Strix Flare as your next mechanical keyboard.
 Personally, I still prefer Fnatic’s Streak and miniStreak overall, but the Flare’s clean, elegant design is definitely one of my favourites in recent months, and the fact it’s both cheaper and more fully-featured than Asus’ ROG Claymore makes it much better value.

 The Flare will still set you back a not insignificant sum of £140 / $180, but I’d definitely choose it over the £150 Corsair K70 Lux RGB, and I’d even be tempted to pay the extra over the £96 HyperX Alloy Elite as well.
 In the US, it’s a more difficult sell, as there the Corsair K70 Lux RGB costs $130, while the Alloy Elite currently goes for just $110.
-Still, if you’re after a smart, elegant mechanical keyboard, it doesn’t get much better than the ROG Strix Flare.
+Still, it’s definitely a contender for one of the best gaming keyboards you can currently buy, and if you’re after a smart, elegant mechanical keyboard, it doesn’t get much better than the ROG Strix Flare.